-Expert DIY advice for troubleshooting and fixing a refrigerator, including how to fix refrigerator problems such as poor cooling, noises, and unwanted freezing of foods.
+Expert DIY advice for refrigerator troubleshooting and repair, including how to fix refrigerator problems such as poor cooling, noises, and unwanted freezing of foods.

 The best way to increase the life of a refrigerator is to clean the condenser coils at least once a year.
 In fact, it pays to clean condenser coils on certain types of refrigerators, such as side-by-side and built-in models, at least twice a year.
 (For instructions on how to do this yourself, see How to Clean Refrigerator Coils.)
 If you have a refrigerator with black coils mounted on the back, these coils don’t require semi-annual coil cleaning, but do periodically vacuum the coils.

 First refrigerator troubleshooting step: If the refrigerator’s light bulb works and you can hear the refrigerator running but it hardly ever stops running, make sure nothing is blocking the passageway between the freezer and the refrigerator compartments.
 If for example, a loaf of bread shoved in front of the passageway restricts air flow, the refrigerator won’t get cold.
 Hence, the refrigerator will keep running in an effort to reach the set temperature.

-If your refrigerator runs without stopping, it may be too low on refrigerant to reach the low temperature of the cold control dial setting.
+If your refrigerator runs without stopping, its refrigerant could be low.
+A refrigerator with low refrigerant cannot reach the low temperature of the cold control dial setting.
 You’ll need a refrigerator repair person to test and/or boost refrigerant levels.
 More likely, a faulty component in the automatic defrosting system causes a refrigerator to run without stopping.
 The faulty component could be a defrost heater, a defrost timer, or a defrost terminator.

 1Determine whether the refrigerator section is being cooled.
 If you see frost at the top of a frost-free refrigerator even when the cold control is set low, it means the refrigerator probably has a full charge of refrigerant but the thermostat is faulty or out of calibration.

 2Try turning the cold control both up and down.
-If the compressor doesn’t shut off, the cold control may be broken.
+The cold control may be broken if it doesn’t shut off the compressor.
 Call a refrigerator repair person.
-It is also a good idea to have the defrost timer and heaters checked to ensure they are working correctly.
+Also consider having the defrost timer and heaters checked to ensure they working correctly.